1925 Oklahoma Sooners football team

-The 1925 Oklahoma Sooners football team was an American football team that represented the University of Oklahoma as a member of the Missouri Valley Conference (MVC) during the 1925 college football season.
-In its 21st year under head coach Bennie Owen, the team compiled a 4–3–1 record (3–3–1 against MVC opponents), finished in sixth place in the conference, and outscored its opponents by a total of 93 to 44.
+The 1925 Oklahoma Sooners football team represented the University of Oklahoma as a member of the Missouri Valley Conference (MVC) during the 1925 college football season.
+In their 21st season under head coach Bennie Owen, the Sooners compiled an overall record of 4–3–1 with a mark of 3–3–1 in conference play, placing sixth in the MVC, and outscored opponents by a total of 93 to 44.
 The team played its home games at Memorial Stadium in Norman, Oklahoma.

 No Sooners were recognized as All-Americans, nor did any Sooner receive all-conference honors.